Power Plant Grant for Indianapolis Visual Artists

 1. Other regional artists, in venues appropriate for the work;

 2. The general public – defined as specific communities, large or small.
 These projects MUST happen in carefully chosen public venues – ones that are designed to introduce new and surprising experiences to this chosen audience in a compelling and meaningful way.
-Established arts institutions, venues or districts will be excluded in almost every circumstance.

 Power Plant Grants are specifically not available for non-profit, 501c3 organizations, or for current or recently graduated students.